 Finally, I was wounded to my core.
 And finally, the association that “writing” had to hate, hurt, lies, cruelty, and terrible things was complete.
 Finally, what used to be therapeutic and life-giving for me was now nothing but pain.
 And my life already had so much pain the way it was…how could I willingly let myself endure more?

 So I started writing less.
 And less.
 And less.

 I still made myself write, though.
 I thought if I forced myself to write and to push through my pain long enough, I’d overcome my desire to never write another word again.
 But the more I tried…the more I pushed myself…the more I tried to overcome the negative association that writing had become…the more writing hurt me, not less.
 It was just too associated with terrible things.

 I almost gave up writing, and therefore blogging, a dozen times over the last 2 or 3 years.
 Almost.
-But God is a healing God, and He didn’t give up on the broken state of my heart.
-He used His Word, years of prayers, Walker, my friend Annelise, my dear Miss Foskett, and a long visit from a sweet soul named Leah to heal my heart and spirit in big ways, and to heal me from the fear I had of writing.
+But God is a healing God and he didn’t give up on the broken state of my heart.
+He used his Word, years of prayers, Walker, my friend Annelise, my dear Miss Foskett, and a long visit from a sweet soul named Leah to heal my heart and spirit in big ways, and to begin to heal me from the fear I had of writing.
 Of making new friends.
 Of vulnerability and condemnation from others.
 Of verbal attacks and cruelty and lies.

 And now I’m finally ready to start over again with writing.
 For the first time in a long, long time I’m ready to start blogging with new eyes…eyes without the taint of the pain of yesterday.